princetechn0/IPSWOW/README.md

 ## 2022-04-14

--Removed duplicates for devices that share the same firmware file.
+- Removed duplicates for devices that share the same firmware file.
--Added pop up modal when user clicks a cell of a shared firmware.
+- Added pop up modal when user clicks a cell of a shared firmware.